 If you have stairs in your home, its also a good idea to remember that baby gates should be in place at all times.
 When your little one gets more mobile, he/she can get away from you and the last thing you want is to have your baby fall down the stairs.

 Depending on your budget, you can find some according style baby gates cheap.
 If you want a more sleek design, you can opt for a Summer Infant one!

 Bedroom baby proofing

 Bedrooms are another place you don't want to forget when you are baby proofing.

 - Outlet protectors- yep, you guessed it!

-- Like with the living room, it's important to anchor any heavy furniture to prevent it tipping over and crushing your little one.
+- Anchor any heavy furniture to prevent it tipping over and crushing your little one.

 - If you have any bi-fold closet doors, you might also want to look at investing in some bi-fold closet door locks.
 This helps keep those little fingers safe from pinches or smashes.

-- Cords on window blinds should also be placed out of reach.
+- Cords on window blinds are out of reach.

 miscellaneous baby proofing